edmundho7/AirbnbSG_Prediction/README.md

 ## Price recommender Web App deployment

 The XGBoost model was deployed onto a web app using Streamlit.
 The app allows users to input their Airbnb features into the app to get a predicted listing price.
 It shows the map of Singapore, with the location of their listing.
-In addition, it also displays a Waterfall chart showing to users how the model derived the final predicted pricing from the input features and how they increase or decrease the price.
+In addition, it also displays a Waterfall chart showing users how the model derived the final predicted pricing from the input features and how they increase or decrease the price.

 <img src = './images/streamlit-app.gif' width='1000'>